Loading Events

 Outdoor Action: Foundations of Effective Leadership

-Princeton alumni serve in countless leadership positions around the world, from entrepreneurs to teachers, from directors to parents.
+Princeton alumni serve in countless leadership positions around the world from entrepreneurs to teachers, directors to parents.
 Understanding the traits and behaviors that make leaders effective is critical for any organization and applies to students on campus and alumni in the world at large.
-Join us for a panel that brings together Outdoor Action alumni from academia, business, government, the nonprofit sector and current OA student leaders to explore what makes leaders effective and how to enhance your own leadership.
+Join us for a panel that brings together Outdoor Action alumni from academics, business, government, the nonprofit sector and current OA student leaders to explore what makes leaders effective and how to enhance your own leadership.

 Details